 If you treat your website security as a top priority, then you'll be able to run your business seamlessly and provide a flawless customer experience.
 As a store owner, you know that there are lots of files and clients' data that have to be kept safe.

-Fortunately, Magento 2 provides you with a lot of features to improve general security and avoid any kinds of violations.
+Fortunately, Magento 2 provides you with a lot of features to and avoid any kinds of violations.
 But, unfortunately, those are not always enough.
 And that's when you need the security.txt to streamline vulnerability reporting.

 If you don't know what security.txt is, don't worry.
 We've got you covered.